 Modern History of Spearfishing

 Modern spearfishing history evolved in the 1920s and 1930s when adventure seekers on the Mediterranean coasts of France and Italy began experimenting by using watertight swim goggles to dive below the surface and spear fish.
-This led to the development of the modern diving fins, mask and snorkel.
+This led to the development of modern diving fins, masks, and snorkels.
 Some sport spearfishermen started using oxygen rebreathers, which eventually led to the creation of the Italian frogmen commando unit.

 Modern History of Freediving

 The film “The Big Blue” by Luc Besson brought freediving into the pop culture limelight.
 It depicted the rivalry between two legendary competitive freedivers, Jacques Mayol and Enzo Maiorca.
-Althought the film is a dramatized version of the real life story; it correctly depicts both men diving beyond 100 meters (330 feet) in competition.
+Although the film is a dramatized version of the real-life story; it correctly depicts both men diving beyond 100 meters (330 feet) in competition.
 The current freediving record holder for no limits is Herbert Nitsch.
-He dove an incredible 214 meters deep in 2007, and holds the record until this day.
+He dove an incredible 214 meters deep in 2007 and holds the record until this day.